 What is a Reverse Mortgage?

-California reverse mortgages enable older homeowners (62+) to convert part of the equity in their homes into tax free income without having to sell the home, give up title, or take on a new monthly mortgage payment.
+Arizona reverse mortgages enable older homeowners (62+) to convert part of the equity in their homes into tax free income without having to sell the home, give up title, or take on a new monthly mortgage payment.
 The reverse mortgage is appropriately named because the payment stream is reversed.
 Instead of making monthly payments to a lender, as with a regular mortgage, a lender makes payments to you.
-Below is some basic information about California reverse mortgages.
+Below is some basic information about Arizona reverse mortgages.
 Click to read the full explanation and details on reverse mortgages.